ZhgChg.Li

 }

-After the Read and Write Apple Store Connect API Key to Temp Step is completed, in subsequent Steps, just pass in the env APP_STORE_CONNECT_API_KEY_PATH:
+After the Read and Write Apple Store Connect API Key to Temp step is completed, just pass the env APP_STORE_CONNECT_API_KEY_PATH in the following steps:

 - name: Deploy